pommicket/bootstrap/README.md

 README explaining what's going on.

 You can run `bootstrap.sh` to run through and test every stage.
+To get HTML versions of all README pages, run `make`.

 ## the basics

 In this series, I want to explain *everything* that's going on.
-I'm going to need to assume some passing knowledge about computers, but here's a quick overview of what you'll want to know before starting.
+I'm going to need to assume some passing knowledge, so here's a quick overview of what you'll want to know before starting.
 I can't explain everything so you may need to do your own research.
 You don't need to understand each of these in full, just get a general idea at least:

 - what an operating system is
 - what memory is